 Vancouver Canucks 1999 Draft

-So how did Burke pull off the maneuver to draft both Sedins?
-The main piece of the puzzle was trading Bryan McCabe, the strong defenseman acquired in the Trevor Linden trade, to the Chicago Blackhawks.
-McCabe and a future first rounder landed Vancouver the Blackhawks first round pick, which was number four in the draft.
+So how did Burke pull off the trade to draft both Sedins?
+The main piece of the puzzle was trading McCabe, the strong defenseman acquired in the Linden trade, to the Chicago Blackhawks.
+McCabe and a future first rounder landed Vancouver the Blackhawks’ first-round pick, which was number four in the draft.
 Now Burke had two top five choices, but he needed to make sure that neither Tampa Bay nor Atlanta would snatch one of the Sedins at number one or two.
-Burke traded two later round selections and the number four pick to Tampa Bay to move into their number one slot, and then sent a pick to Atlanta to allow the Thrashers to move to number one with an assurance they would not pick a Sedin.
+Burke traded two later-round selections and the number four pick to Tampa Bay to move into their number one slot, and then sent a pick to Atlanta to allow the Thrashers to move to number one with an assurance they would not pick a Sedin.
 That left Vancouver with the number two and three choices, which landed them Daniel and Henrik, respectively.

-They paid a fairly high price for relatively unproven talent out of Europe, but it was a fortuitous decision by Brian Burke.
-He now had the building blocks in place for a strong future in Vancouver.
+They paid a fairly high price for relatively unproven talent out of Europe, but it was a fortuitous decision by Burke.
+He now had the building blocks in place for a strong future for the Canucks.

 Vancouver Drafts the Sedin Twins

 The success was not immediate, however, for the Sedins in the NHL.
 They took one more year to build their game at MoDo before heading across the water to Vancouver.
 The first few years were a struggle for Daniel and Henrik, as they were forced to adjust to the more physical North American game.
 In their first four years in the league, Henrik averaged only 36.5 points per season and Daniel just below 38.
 Their fifth season was played in MoDo as the NHL lost its entire season to a lockout.

 - Canucks’ 5 Most Valuable Players Early On in 2022-23